A. David Thackeray: Career

 Thackeray went to school at Eton College, where he observed meteors for the British Astronomical Association.
 He went on to study mathematics at King's College, Cambridge.
 He received a PhD on theoretical stellar spectroscopy in 1937 from the Solar Physics Laboratory in Cambridge.
 During his studies he worked at the Mount Wilson Observatory in California from 1934 to 1936.
 He was Assistant Director of the Solar Physics Observatory at Cambridge Observatory from 1937 to 1948.
 He was then director of the Radcliffe Observatory, Pretoria from 1951 until it was merged with the Royal Observatory, Cape of Good Hope in 1974 to form the South African Astronomical Observatory.
 He became an honorary professor of the University of Cape Town and, a few days before his death, an Associate of the Royal Astronomical Society.

 Research

 He specialized in stellar spectroscopy.
 At a conference of the International Astronomical Union in Rome in 1952, he presented results of studies of variable stars in the Magellanic Clouds, indicating that the perceived age and size of the universe had to be doubled.
 He was the discoverer of Thackeray's Globules in 1950.
+Planetary nebula IC 1266 is also known as Tc 1 (Thackeray 1).